Currency impact on North American companies' first-quarter results lowest since 2014: report

-NEW YORK Currency market fluctuations in the first quarter of 2017 had the smallest negative impact on North American companies' financial results since 2014, FIREapps said in a report on Wednesday.
+NEW YORK (Reuters) - Currency market fluctuations in the first quarter of 2017 had the smallest negative impact on North American companies' financial results since 2014, FIREapps said in a report on Wednesday.

 For the first quarter of this year, the negative impact of currency fluctuations on North American companies - including the United States, Canada and Mexico - was $6.47 billion.
 That was the smallest for any quarter since the third quarter of 2014, when the effect was $4.00 billion, according to FIREapps, a currency risk consulting firm.